mattpannella/pupdate/README.md

 ----
 ### Instructions
-To run the updater, all you need to do is put the executable file for your platform (windows, mac os, or linux) and auto_update.json in the root of your sd card and run the program.
+To run the updater, all you need to do is put the executable file for your platform (windows, mac os, or linux) in the root of your sd card and run the program.
+It will prompt you to download the latest list of available cores before starting the update process.

 #### Advanced Usage
 The updater currently accepts 2 command line parameters.
 I will probably add more options in the future